Digital

 If you don't mind a bit of DIY you can make your own SPDIF out.

-Every PC has USB but very few audio equipment has a USB input.
+Every PC has USB but most audio equipment doesn’t’ have a USB input.

 Slowly but surely the audio world recognize the impact of computer based audio and starts to produce audio equipment with a USB input.